 - A beer belly is the last thing I needed if I wanted to have six-pack abs.

 - I needed a clear mind to build a new business from scratch.
 Hangovers would sabotage my work schedule.

 When I had a clear purpose, quitting alcohol made a world of difference because it was helping me to accomplish my goals.

 Self-improvement eventually leads to success provided that you are persistent.
 Success breeds more success.
 It’s addictive.
 Since there’s always room for self-improvement, you will never wander around without a purpose.

-Unlike in the times of our ancestors, it’s almost impossible to die an early death due to famine, an epidemic or a natural disaster.
+Unlike in the times of our ancestors, it’s almost impossible to die an early death due to famine, an epidemic, or a natural disaster.
 We don’t need to worry about whether we will be able to eat dinner or not.
-Average life expectancy has gone up to almost 90 years.
+The average life expectancy has gone up to almost 90 years.

 Most of us don’t bother to test our limits.
 We became too comfortable.

 Self-improvement is a rebellion against mediocrity.
 It’s rejecting to settle for an average existence.

 Standing up to the challenges of life is not easy.
 That’s why most men settle for an average, miserable existence.